Oʻahu Food Systems Plan

 The Resilience Office has released a draft of the Oʻahu Food Systems Plan and invites the public to review and provide feedback.
 The Oʻahu Food Systems Plan is a strategic, implementation-focused action plan that defines the City and County of Honolulu’s role in Oʻahu's food system over the next five years.
 It represents the first time the City is formally and comprehensively determining its role in shaping a food system that reflects the needs, values, and priorities of Oʻahu's communities.

-This draft has been informed by residents, subject matter experts, City agencies, and other food systems stakeholders through food summits, a public survey, an art contest, targeted outreach, and more.
+This draft was informed by residents, subject matter experts, City agencies, and other food systems stakeholders through food summits, a public survey, an art contest, targeted outreach, and more.

 We invite you to review the draft plan below and share your feedback by commenting directly on the document.
 Two webinars are scheduled to provide more detail.
 Whether you’re a farmer, business owner, educator, or simply someone who cares about our food system and access to fresh, local food, we want to hear your feedback!
 Share your manaʻo now through June 30, 2026.